 The Hofburg formed the original centre of the Habsburg court, where the Imperial family lived, worked and ruled (and ate 13-course dinners).

-- You can walk around most of the area freely
+- Walk around most of the outdoor area freely

 - Sisi Museum & Imperial Apartments